HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/inter_comparison/Performance_1/README.md

      - Figure S50: SST_moncl_corr_allmodels.py 2
      - Figure S51: SST_moncl_corr_allmodels.py 3

-  * Figure 26: SST_interannual_corr.py MMM
+  * Figure E2: SST_interannual_corr.py MMM
      - Check contents of "csv_sst".
-       If vacant, your should either
+       If vacant, you should either
          - trace the entire analyses at ANALYSYS/MODEL-SST directory. or
          - copy contents of "csv_sst/samples" directory to simply reproduce Figure 26 of the manuscript.